Debit and Credit Card Charges Outside The Eurozone .

-Outside the Eurozone – Is it cheaper to spend on your debit card or credit card or to get cash from an ATM, or buy the foreign currency before you leave Ireland ?
+Is it cheaper to use your debit or credit card ,get cash from an ATM, or buy the foreign currency before you leave Ireland ?

 When you use your Irish debit card or credit card for purchases in non Euro currencies – you will be charged extra fees by your bank on top of any “normal” transaction charges .
 The banks also make extra charges for non Euro cash withdrawals at ATMs – but which option works out the cheapest?